Blank Slate

 Solution

-Give an impression to the user, how the system will look once filled with data – or guide him or her to start filling it with data.
-You can put several kinds of helpful information on a blank slate:
+Give the user an impression of how the system will look once filled with data – or guide and encourage them to start filling it with data.
+You can present the user with several kinds of helpful information on a blank slate:

 - Show a sample screenshot of how the page will look once filled up with content,